ammoradi1981/Assignment5-Data1202/README.md

 !pip install scipy

 ## Running the Tests
+There were no specific tests designed for this project.
+However, we conducted tests to clean, and visualize data.

 ## Breakdown of Tests
 Data Validation Tests: These tests ensure the integrity and consistency of the dataset by checking for missing values, and irrelevant columns.